Next was inspired by Tracey Helton

 A host of online opioid overdose trainings are available on the internet and some counties are working to get mail-based naloxone distribution in their area and we want to show support for their work such as Licking, Ohio.
 For-profit companies such as Fiduscript are working to ensure naloxone is available through the mail utilizing health insurance.
 Next Harm Reduction is the first statewide online and mail-based naloxone distribution project that provides free naloxone to communities impacted by drug use.

-In the first two months of operation, Next Naloxone received over 400 requests for naloxone across 43 states.
-We envision the Next Naloxone website as a hub and spoke model.
-We’ve partnered with organizations such as the DOPE Project and Rebel Recovery to get supplies out into their requested states.
-We’re now working to find community partners interested in distributing naloxone for free by mail in their own state.
+In the first two months of operation, NEXT Naloxone received over 400 requests for naloxone across 43 states.
+We envision the NEXT Naloxone website as a hub and spoke model.
+We’ve partnered with organizations in 28 states through an affiliate program which means that in some states, our state affiliate will mail you supplies under that state’s standing order.

 Building the next distro platform